-- 18. Signature Defined.
-A Filing User's log-in and password will serve as his or her signature on a filing for all purposes, including those under RCFC 11. - 19.
-Signature Requirements. - (a) Electronic Signature.
-Filings must include a signature block, in compliance with RCFC 11(a), with the name of the Filing User under whose log-in and password the document is submitted along with an "s/[name of Filing User]"
+18. Signature Defined.
+A Filing User's login and password will serve as his or her signature on a filing for all purposes, including those under RCFC 11.

+19. Signature Requirements.

+- (a) Electronic Signature.
+Filings must include a signature block, in compliance with RCFC 11(a), with the name of the Filing User under whose login and password the document is submitted along with an "s/[name of Filing User]" typed in the space where the signature would otherwise appear. - (b) Written Signature.
+A Filing User may also satisfy the signature requirement by scanning a document containing his or her written signature.

-- typed in the space where the signature would otherwise appear. - (b) Written Signature.
-A Filing User may also satisfy the signature requirement by scanning a document containing his or her written signature. - (c) Noncompliance.
-A filing that does not comply with this provision will be deemed in violation of RCFC 11 and may be stricken from the record. - 20.
-Signatures of Multiple Parties.
-Documents requiring signatures of more than one party may be filed electronically: - (a) by submitting a scanned document containing all necessary written signatures; - (b) by representing the consent of the other parties on the document; or - (c) in any other manner approved by the court.
+(c) Noncompliance.
+A filing that does not comply with this provision will be deemed in violation of RCFC 11 and may be stricken from the record.

+20. Signatures of Multiple Parties.
+Documents requiring signatures of more than one party may be filed electronically:

+- (a) by submitting a scanned document containing all necessary written signatures; - (b) by submitting a document containing an electronic signature for each party ("s/[name of party]") and the filing attorney's representation that the other parties have reviewed the document and consent to its filing.